Ramin8or/U_FS_P5-LinuxServer/README.md

 ####  U_FS_P5-LinuxServer

 ##  Introduction
-This document is a step-by-step description for configuring a Linux Web Server, to host a complete web application whose source can be found
+This document is a step-by-step description for configuring a Linux Web Server, to host a complete web application running on a virtual server in Amazon’s Elastic Compute Cloud (EC2).
+The web application, the Catalog App, is hosted on an Apache HTTP server running on Ubuntu.
-[in this repository](https://github.com/Ramin8or/U_FS_P3-Catalog).
+The database server is PostgreSQL running on the same VM.
+The Catalog App is written in Python and requires Flask framework.
+The sources for Catalog App can be found [in this repository](https://github.com/Ramin8or/U_FS_P3-Catalog).

 This is the last project for Full-Stack Web Development Nanodegree from Udacity.
 The assignment specifications for configuring the server are provided by Udacity in [this link](https://docs.google.com/document/d/1J0gpbuSlcFa2IQScrTIqI6o3dice-9T7v8EDNjJDfUI/pub?embedded=true).